Franz Brentano (1838-1917)

 c.
 Interest and the Good

 The distinction between defining a concept and explaining how we acquire that concept also plays a role in Brentano’s meta-ethical theory of correctness.
 A few months before his lecture on the concept of truth, the Viennese Law Society had asked Brentano to present his views on whether there was such a thing as a natural sense of justice.
-Brentano responded to this request with his lecture “On the Origin of our Knowledge of Right and Wrong” (1889).
-He gives a positive answer to the question posed by the Society, but he makes it clear that the term “natural sense” can be understood in different ways.
+In his lecture “On the Origin of our Knowledge of Right and Wrong” (1889), Brentano gives a positive answer to the question posed by the Society, but he makes it clear that the term “natural sense” can be understood in different ways.
 For him, it is not an innate ability to see what is just or unjust.
 Rather, what Brentano is defending is the idea that there are “rules which can be known to be right and binding, in and for themselves, and by virtue of their own nature” (Brentano, 1889, p.3).

 We have already mentioned that Brentano denies that our moral attitudes and decisions are based on an innate, and in this sense “natural,” instinct.
 It may be true that we instinctively love children and cute pets, and that these creatures fully deserve our caring response.
 But such instinctive or habitual responses can also be misleading.
 We may instinctively or habitually love things that do not deserve our love, for example if we have become addicted to them.
 A theory that breaks with ethical subjectivism must be able to tell us why our love for children and pets is right and our love for a drug is wrong.